Philly Restaurants for a Romantic Date Night

 Outdoor dining at its finest at Harper’s Garden

-In a lush indoor/outdoor space, Harper’s Garden serves New American cuisine with a focus on seasonal ingredients.
+In a lush indoor/outdoor space, Harper’s Garden focuses on seasonal ingredients.
 With its warm lighting and areas full of plants, you hardly feel like you’re in Center City.
 Whether you choose the dining room, the patio, or the greenhouses, each option brings something special to the dining experience.

 Many of the appetizers at Harper’s Garden are made for sharing, including its cheese board and vegetable board.
 Dishes like the mushroom fettuccine and the three spice crusted mahi mahi are highlights.
 The ‘Merica burger is also a winner with a double stacked patty and cooper cheese.